Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 When used, a number of ``TP_SSR`` input phases and a number of ``TP_SSR`` output paths will be created.
 An array of ``TP_SSR^2`` FIR sub-graphs will be created to connect the input phases and output paths.

-Input data samples are distributed across the input phases in a round-robin, sample-by-sample mechanism where each input phase processes a fraction of the input samples, i.e.,``TP_INPUT_WINDOW_VSIZE / TP_SSR``.
+Input data samples are distributed across the input phases in a round-robin, sample-by-sample mechanism where each input phase processes a fraction of the input samples, i.e. ``TP_INPUT_WINDOW_VSIZE / TP_SSR``.
 More details in: :ref:`SSR_PORT_MAPPING`.

 Coefficients are distributed in such way that each output path consists of all the FIRs coefficients, but each FIR sub-graph in any given output path is only configured to operate on a fraction of the FIR length, i.e., operates on ``TP_FIR_LEN / TP_SSR`` number of coefficients.